 6. Artistic Towel Folding.

 Learn an amazing skill and WOW guests!
-Hold a towel origami contest, like Hilton Hurghada Long Beach Resort, Egypt.
+Hold a towel origami contest, like Hilton Hurghada Long Beach Resort.
 Their team artistically folds towels into beautiful animals.
 Each work of art is proudly displayed to the hotel team and guests.
 For easy instructions, do an Internet search for the words “Towel Origami.”

 7. Inspection Poker.